Karl Toft: Systemic abuse at Kingsclear

 The Miller Inquiry brought to light a culture of abuse and cover-ups that occurred at least from the 1980s to the mid-1990s.
 While the Inquiry was being held, another sexual assault was reported at the facility, prompting questions about how widespread the sexual abuse was.
 The inquiry also uncovered incidents of physical abuse but failed to assess the ubiquity of these incidents.
 The inquiry documented the decades-long chain of events that finally lead to Toft's conviction, showing that various reports to Fredericton City police, the RCMP, the Daily Gleaner, the CBC, the Attorney General, and Cabinet Ministers failed to lead to disciplinary action against Toft and other institution staff.
 An investigation of Forbes’ claims of sexual abuse led to a report by the Executive Director of Policing Services, Hugh Robichaud, condemning the actions of Forbes for not following proper channels.
 The Miller Inquiry was not specifically mandated to investigate systemic abuse, prompting some to remark that the victims have not yet received justice and closure.

-False accusations
+False accusation

 One former resident at the New Brunswick Training School, Ronald Osborne, alleged that Toft had sexually assaulted him, but later retracted his accusation.
 Toft had already pleaded guilty to the charge along with the other 34 counts.
 Osborne claimed he had been bullied by two other former residents of the Training School into making the allegation as a means of getting back at guards.